 - Sick benefits paid to a worker directly by a private insurance company

 - Sick pay credits (accumulated unused) whether paid as a lump sum payment, or in installments upon ending employment

 - Supplement, by the employer, over and above a WSIB award to regular wages

 - Supplementary Employment Benefits: neither the employer’s contribution nor the benefit paid to the worker

 - Voluntary termination of employment plan payments that qualify as a retiring allowance

 - Wage loss supplements paid directly by a third party (e.g., insurance or trust company)

 - Worker benefits payable by contractual agreement throughout a strike

-This policy applies to decisions with respect to the calculation of premiums based on earnings earned from January 1, 2021.
+This policy applies to all decisions made on or after June 28, 2022 about the calculation of premiums based on earnings earned from January 1, 2021.